ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 \

-- Has been researching novel image and data reconstruction methods in the biomedical space for the last decade, usually using signal theory and linear algebra.
+- I have been researching novel image and data reconstruction methods in the biomedical space for the last decade, usually using signal theory and linear algebra.
-- Loves to poke around with theorem proving, programming language theory and dependently typed languages such as Agda.
+- I love to poke around with theorem proving, programming language theory and dependently typed languages such as Agda.

 :::